apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 Changing Queue Configuration
 ----------------------------

 Changing queue/scheduler properties and adding/removing queues can be done in two ways, via file or via API.
+This behavior can be changed via `yarn.scheduler.configuration.store.class` in yarn-site.xml.
+Possible values are *file*, which allows modifying properties via file; *memory*, which allows modifying properties via API, but does not persist changes across restart; *leveldb*, which allows modifying properties via API and stores changes in leveldb backing store; and *zk*, which allows modifying properties via API and stores changes in zookeeper backing store.
+The default value is *file*.

 ### Changing queue configuration via file